bettertests/.github/pull_request_template.md

-Test from the repo level
+Test from the org level